Pyloric stenosis - infant

 Call your health care provider if your baby has symptoms of this condition.

-Hunter AK, Liacouras CA. Pyloric stenosis and congenital anomalies of the stomach.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+Hunter AK, Liacouras CA. Pyloric stenosis and other congenital anomalies of the stomach.
+In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th Ed.
-Philadelphia, Pa: Saunders Elsevier; 2007: chap 321.
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 329.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.